ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 1, Second Class.md

 ~~~
 ```

 This works okay but not perfectly.
 For example, it doesn't work if we hit a platform from below.
 You can put a platform in your wall and see what happens.
-We will have to fix this and add other things in [[Digital Garden/Torchlight Platformer Part 2|Torchlight Platformer Part 2]].
+We will have to make a better jump routine and add other things in [[Digital Garden/Torchlight Platformer Part 2|Torchlight Platformer Part 2]].

 ---